GNU-Ymir/Documentations/advanced/references.md

 }
 ```

 The following figure shows the memory status of the previous code:

 <img src="https://gnu-ymir.github.io/Documentations/advanced/memory_x_main_ref_x_foo.png" alt="drawing" width="450"/>

 The keyword `ref` is not always associated with a mutable variable, it
 can be used to pass a complex type to a function more efficiently,
 when you don't want to make a complete copy, which would be much less
 efficient.
-In this case, you still need to specify that you pass the
+In this case, you should always specify that you pass the
-variable by reference, to distinguish it from the function which
+variable by reference, to distinguish it from the function that passes
-passes the variable directly by value.
+the variable directly by value.
+In practice, due to the existence of
+aliasable types, which will be discussed in the next chapter, you will
+never gain anything by doing this.

 **Exercise :** Try to guess the output of the following program :